 Calculating the Right Amount of Roth Conversions

-Once you’ve decided to implement a Roth conversion strategy, you’ll want to look at areas of opportunity.
-We usually look at projected cash flows throughout retirement and attempt to find any dips in income.
-Dips in income may be opportunities for additional Roth conversions.
+Once you’ve decided to implement a Roth conversion strategy, you’ll want to identify the best opportunities.
+We usually analyze projected cash flows throughout retirement and identify dips in income to complete Roth conversions at lower tax rates.

 Why Roth Conversions are Helpful